The university now requires that all postgraduate applications be made on-line using the PAC system.

 Please note the following:

 - Maynooth University History graduates do not need references for postgraduate admission.
-However it will be necessary for applicants to provide the names etc of two members of the department in order to get past the system.
+However it will be necessary for applicants to provide the names etc of two members of the department.
 (Please do not ask the lecturers for references.)

-- Applicants for the MA in Local History, MA in Military History and Strategic Studies or MA in Archival Studies are strongly advised to make enquires before applying on line.
+- Applicants for the MA European History, MA Irish History, or MA Military History and Strategic Studies are advised to make enquires before applying online.

-Possession of the minimum entry requirements for a course is no guarantee of acceptance.
-The number of students admitted to any course may be limited at the discretion of the Head of Department or by University regulations.
+Possession of the minimum entry requirements for a programme is no guarantee of acceptance.
+The number of students admitted to any programme may be limited at the discretion of the Head of Department or by University regulations.

 Graduate Studies Office News & Information

 Students pursuing Masters and Doctoral programmes with our department are encouraged to apply for funding from the university or external funding agencies, and receive mentoring in their preparation of applications.